 I can only recommend this course if you are not interested in free or organic traffic and have the budget to run ads.
 Paid traffic can be very profitable if done right.

 Thankfully you only have 3 options to choose from.
-At this time these are the only courses I can recommend to you.
+At this time these are the only affiliate marketing courses I can recommend to you.

 Affiliate marketing takes a lot of work.
-Like any business venture if you are not able to sit through the material in these courses, take in the information and put everthing into practice, just forget about wasting your money on any course.
+Like any business venture if you are not able to sit through the material in these courses, take in the information and put everything into practice, just forget about wasting your money on any course.
 The ones that stick to it are the ones that actually will start to see results, scale and quit their day job.

 Take action!
 Till next time...